 You may need a Foley catheter while you are at home.
-Caregivers will give you a smaller leg bag to collect urine.
+Healthcare providers will give you a smaller leg bag to collect urine.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.
-Ask your PHP or urologist for more information on Foley catheter care.
+Ask your healthcare provider for more information on Foley catheter care.

 Write down your questions so you remember to ask them during your visits.

 - You have questions or concerns about your condition or care.

 - Your heartbeat is faster than usual.